 Dariusz Nowicki, the author of Gold Medal Mental Workout for Combat Sports, was the chief coordinator of psychological preparation for all Polish Olympic teams training for the Sydney Olympics in 2000 and Salt Lake City Winter Olympics 2002.
 He also was sports psychologist for Polish Olympic athletes in Athens 2004, Beijing 2008, and London 2012.
 For Rio de Janeiro Olympics he conducted psychological preparation of archers, judoka, and track-and-field athletes.

 An accomplished athlete in his own right, Mr. Nowicki won the Lee Cup in 1991, the biggest taekwondo forms tournament in Poland; in 1986 he won the gold medal in the Poland National Taekwondo Championships.
 In 1979 he competed in the World Taekwondo Championship (fighting).
 From 1972 to 1982 he participated in judo and competed several times in Championships of Poland.
-He has trained athletes in freestyle and greco-roman wrestling, judo, Olympic style taekwondo (his team consistently wins national championship), and karate.
+As a sports psychologist he has trained athletes in freestyle and greco-roman wrestling, judo, Olympic style taekwondo (his team consistently wins national championship), and karate.
 From 2009 to 2010 he was the head coach (not just the sports psychologist) of Polish National Taekwondo Team.

 He is also a member of the Technical Committee of the World Taekwondo Federation (WTF).
 The Technical Committee of the WTF deals with the development of taekwondo as a sport, tendencies emerging in progress of its techniques, equipment both for protection and for judging, and competition rules and regulations.